|

 A tree with a girdling root may not show any symptoms

-for many years are being transplanted.
+for many years after being transplanted.
 Then, it will

 begin to lose vigor and decline.
 The tree will develop